babylonlabs-io/finality-provider/docs/finality-provider-operation.md

 You can verify the transaction was successful by looking up this transaction hash on the Babylon chain.

-The hash returned should look something similar to below:
+The hash returned should look similar to below:

 ```shell
   type: message